spring-attic/spring-roo/readme.txt

 One final note if you're new to GPG: don't lose your private key!
-Backup the secring.gpg file, as you'll need it to ever revoke your key or sign a replacement key (the public key servers offer no way to revoke a key unless you can sign the recovation request).
+Backup the secring.gpg file, as you'll need it to ever revoke your key or sign a replacement key (the public key servers offer no way to revoke a key unless you can sign the revocation request).

 ======================================================================
 DEVELOPING WITHIN ECLIPSE